DennyRodrigues/Forex-trading-application/README.md

 # Forex-trading-application
 Forex trading application to make mock trades.
 You can trade JPY(Japanese yen) for USD(Dolar).
 First, it's necessary to create an account and login.
-Then, every user starts with 5000JPY and 5000USD and can make mock trades andlook their own past trades.
+Then, every user starts with 5000JPY and 5000USD and can make mock trades and look their own past trades.

 ## How to run this app locally?
 First, it's necessary to use your account on https://twelvedata.com/account, and get your own api key